 The commitment fees of the credit line are recognized as a transaction cost (and thus they are to be taken into account in the calculation of the amortized cost and effective interest rates of credit) if it is likely that the given portion of the available credit will be drawn down.
 In this case, any fee that has already paid is accrued until draw-down.
-In contrast, if it is unlikely that the given portion of the available credit will be drawn down, the fee is charged to the profit or loss for the year during the commitment period of the credit line.
+In contrast, if it is unlikely that the given portion of the available credit to the profit or loss for the year during the commitment period of the credit line.